Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 - Greg Cox, San Diego County Supervisor of District 1.

-- Susan Davis, Congresswoman for the 53rd District of California.
+- Susan Davis, U.S. Congresswoman for California’s 53rd District.

 - Kevin Faulconer, Mayor of San Diego, invited Workshops for Warriors to film a PSA with him in May 2016 highlighting the importance of educating San Diego youth, which you can see here.